Pakhshan Azizi: Biography

 Pakhshan Azizi was born on 7 August 1984, (Note: Azizi was born on the fifth of Shahrivar 1363.
 (Solar Hijri calendar)) to a Kurdish family living in Mahabad, Iran.
 She attended and graduated from Allameh Tabataba'i University in Tehran with a degree in social work.
 On 16 November 2009, while attending the university, Azizi protested alongside other Kurdish students against political executions in Kurdistan.
 She was arrested and detained for her participation in the protest.
-After being released on bail on March 19 2010 after four months of detention, Azizi moved to the Kurdistan region of Iraq.
+After being released on bail on March 19, 2010, after four months of detention, Azizi moved to the Kurdistan region of Iraq.
 In 2015, Azizi began working in northeast Syria as a social worker, supporting refugees and victims of the Islamic State.

 Political activism and incarceration

 Azizi was arrested at her parents' home in Shahrak-e Kharrazi, Tehran by the Ministry of Intelligence on 4 August 2023.
 Azizi's father, Aziz Azizi, sister Pershang (also referred to as Pashang) Azizi and husband Hossein Abbasi, were also arrested.
 Azizi's family members were released after several days of interrogation, while Azizi was detained in Ward 209 of Evin Prison in solitary confinement for several months, during which time she reported being physically beaten and tortured to extract confessions, denied legal representation, and denied visits with family.
 On 11 December 2023, Azizi was transferred to the women's ward of Evin Prison.
 In February 2024, Azizi was formally charged with baghi, armed insurrection, by Branch Five of the Evin Security Prosecutor's Office.
-On July 23 2024, Azizi's lawyers were informed that Azizi had been sentenced to death by Branch 26 of the Islamic Revolutionary Court.
+On July 23, 2024, Azizi's lawyers were informed that Azizi had been sentenced to death by Branch 26 of the Islamic Revolutionary Court.

 On 17 January 2025, Khaled Ali-Panah, a cousin of Verisheh Moradi and spokesperson for the "Campaign for Freedom," informed BBC Persian that Moradi, Azizi, and seven other women imprisoned in Evin Prison had been placed incommunicado.
 They were deprived of the right to communicate with their families and legal representatives.This followed the broadcast of a program by the Fars News Agency, an outlet affiliated with the Islamic Revolutionary Guard Corps (IRGC), which targeted Azizi and Moradi which he said was a fabrication.
 The program accused them of being affiliated with the PJAK organization, participating in the Mahsa Amini protests, (Note: 1401 Protests (Solar Hijri calendar)) and returning to Iran to advance their activities against the government, alleging their presence in "safe houses."

-On January 2025, Azizi's Article 474 appeal request was rejected by Branch 39 of the Supreme Court of Iran.
+In January 2025, Azizi's Article 474 appeal request was rejected by Branch 39 of the Supreme Court of Iran.
 Her lawyers were informed of the decision on 5 February.
 Azizi's lawyer, Amir Raeesian, published a statement to social media stating that the judge of Branch 39 had mistakenly believed Azizi was a member of ISIS when, in fact, Azizi's humanitarian work had focused on providing aid to people displaced by ISIS.
 Raeesian believed this false belief led to the ruling against Azizi's appeal.